kushal-10/inventory-dynamics/docs/dual/dynamic_programming.rst

 The current implementation assumes :math:`l_e=c_r=0`.
 Note that :math:`c_r=0` can be assumed without loss of generality, while :math:`l_e=0` implies `some` loss of generality, but allows our implementation to be more versatile because otherwise we would need an overhead of calculating demand convolutions.
 As such, we hereafter set :math:`l_r=l` for notational convenience.

-Finally, in order to introduce the Bellman Equation, we further define the following quantities:
+Finally, in order to introduce the Bellman equation, we further define the following quantities:

 :math:`I_t^e=I_t+q_{t-l}`: Expedited inventory position.